We may earn money or products from the companies mentioned in this post.

-You may have to experiment a little with this Lyme Diet
+You may have to experiment a little with this Lyme Disease Diet

 -or do an elimination diet to know what works best for you.
 Maintaining balance in all body systems and keeping stresses minimized is critical.

-The stressors can be chemical such as with diet as discussed here.
-In future posts, we will talk more about other types of stressors and how you can help yourself deal with each of them.
+The stress can be chemical such as with diet as discussed here.
+In future posts, we will talk more about other types of stress and how you can help yourself deal with each of them.